-1. Select Advanced > Security > Block Sites.
+1. Select Advanced > Security > Block Sites to display the following screen:

 - 2. Select one of the keyword blocking options: - Per Schedule.
 Turn on keyword blocking according to the Schedule screen settings. - Always.
 Turn on keyword blocking all the time, independent of the Schedule screen. - 3.
 In the keyword field, enter a keyword or domain, click Add Keyword, and click Apply.